a740g/InForm-PE/docs/Stack.md

 # Stack Library

-The `Stack` library provides a generic stack implementation for QB64-PE.
+The `Stack` library provides a generic stack implementation.
 It supports storing various data types and automatically resizes itself as needed.

 ## Usage

-To use the `Stack` library, you need to include `Stack.bi` and `Stack.bas` in your project.
+To use the `Stack` library, you need to include `Stack.bi` and `Stack.bm` in your project.

 ```vb
 '$INCLUDE:'Stack.bi'